If you’re craving soda or if you just want a break from water, this is the perfect healthy soda alternative for you.

 It may seem crazy, but balsamic vinegar is naturally sweet… so this simple drink satisfies a sweet tooth AND a craving for carbonation.

-This is one soda I don’t feel guilty for loving – again, I drink it myself every day.
+This is one soda you won’t feel guilty for loving.

 2Iizuka M, Tani M, Kishimoto Y, et al. Inhibitory Effects of Balsamic Vinegar on LDL Oxidation and Lipid Accumulation in THP-1 Macrophages.
 Journal of Nutritional Science and Vitaminology.
 2010;56(6):421-427. doi:10.3177/jnsv.56.421.